alvinxhan/PhyCLIP/README.md

 ```

-Alternatively, if can also use pip:
+Alternatively, you can also use pip:
 ```
 $ pip install ete3
 $ pip install numpy scipy statsmodels pathos